JonathanWilbur/mueller-report/volume1.md

 officials and representatives of the Russian government to meet, and policy positions seeking improved U.S.-Russian relations. section IV of this Report details the contacts between Russia and the Trump campaign during the campaign and transition periods, the most salient of which are summarized below in chronological order.

-2015.
+_2015._
 Some of the earliest contacts were made in connection with a Trump organization real-estate project in Russia known as Trump Tower Moscow. candidate Trump signed a Letter of Intent for Trump Tower Moscow by November 2015, and in January 2016 Trump organization executive Michael Cohen emailed and spoke about the project with the office of Russian government press secretary Dmitry Peskov.
 The Trump organization pursued the project through at least June 2016, including by considering travel to Russia by Cohen and candidate Trump.

+_Spring 2016._
-Spring 2016. campaign foreign policy advisor George Papadopoulos made early contact with Joseph Mifsud, a London-based professor who had connections to Russia and traveled to Moscow in April 2016. immediately upon his return to London from that trip, Mifsud told Papadopoulos that the Russian government had "dirt" on Hillary Clinton in the form of thousands
+Campaign foreign policy advisor George Papadopoulos made early contact with Joseph Mifsud, a London-based professor who had connections to Russia and traveled to Moscow in April 2016. immediately upon his return to London from that trip, Mifsud told Papadopoulos that the Russian government had "dirt" on Hillary Clinton in the form of thousands